septa-ma/DB-Design/Part-02/chapter-04.md

     - `Executive Champion`: This is the highest ranking customer driving the project.
 Often this person doesn’t participate in the project’s day-to-day trials and tribulations.
-The Executive Champion will ght for truth, justice, and getting you that extra laptop you need.
+The Executive Champion will fight for truth, justice, and getting you that extra laptop you need.
 In the end, the Executive Champion must be able to take on any bored super villains or you might be in trouble.
     - `Customer Champion`: This person has a thorough understanding of the customers’ needs.
-Lesser champions may help dene pieces of the project but this is the person you run to when the oth- ers are unclear.
+Lesser champions may help define pieces of the project but this is the person you run to when the oth- ers are unclear.
 For the purposes of this chapter (‘‘Understanding User Needs’’), this is the most important person on the project.
-This person must have enough time and resources (also known as ‘‘people’’) to help you dene the project and answer your questions.
-Ideally this person also has enough clout to make decisions when the heroes start bickering over who has to ght Mag- neto and who gets to y the invisible plane.
+This person must have enough time and resources (also known as ‘‘people’’) to help you define the project and answer your questions.
+Ideally this person also has enough clout to make decisions when the heroes start bickering over who has to fight Mag- neto and who gets to fly the invisible plane.
-    - `Customer Representative`: A Customer Representative is someone assigned to answer your questions and help dene the project.
+    - `Customer Representative`: A Customer Representative is someone assigned to answer your questions and help define the project.
 Often these are people who do the day-to-day work of your customers’ business.
 Sometimes they are experts in only parts of the business so you need more than one to cover all of the issues.
     - `Stakeholder`: This is anyone who has an interest in the project.
 Some of these fall into other cat-